Your Albemarle, NC Real Estate Questions Answered

 What is the average price of a home in Albemarle, NC?

-Albemarle offers various housing options, from the historic downtown home to a rural homestead.
-The median price of a home in Albemarle was $250,000 in June 2022, with 153 homes on the market.
-Home prices were up 28% year-over-year.
+Explore Albemarle’s various housing options, from the historic downtown home to a rural homestead.
+The median home price in Albemarle was $299,000 in November 2024, with 275 homes on the market.
+Home prices were consistent this the same time last year.

 This number can fluctuate depending on the type of home you’re looking for and the current state of the real estate market.
-However, this price is a good starting point when considering your budget for a new home.
+However, this price is a good starting point when considering your budget for a home in Albemarle.

 Are there any condos or townhomes available in Albemarle, NC?

 Few condos and townhomes are available in Albemarle.
 The majority of the housing options in this town are single-family homes.
+In November 2024, just nine properties fit the townhome and condo housing type.
+However, most of them were new construction.
 If you’re interested in a condo or townhome, we recommend contacting a local real estate agent to learn more about your options.

 What is the property tax rate for Albemarle, NC?